ant-doten/ant-doten.github.io/docs/self-enrollment/apple/apple.md

 # Self-Enrollment - Apple iOS

-### Thank you for your participation in our Mobile Device Management (MDM) pilot program.
+### Thank you for your participation in our Bring Your Own Device (BYOD) pilot program.
 Your participation and feedback in this pilot will provide valuable information to the Information Technology department.
 If you have any questions, concerns, or general feedback please email us at AppleBYODPilot@xyz.com

-Mobile Device Managment Pilot - Enrollment Guide
-{: .fs-5 .fw-700 }
+Bring Your Own Device (BYOD) Pilot - Enrollment Guide {: .fs-5 .fw-700 }

 #### 0. Apple App Store